-A Flexible Spending Account (FSA) is a tax-free account that allows you to use pre-tax dollars to pay for your out-of-pocket prescriptions, medical, dental, vision or childcare expenses.
-As a benefits eligible employee, you can enroll in both a Health Care Spending Account and a Dependent Care Spending Account.
+A Flexible Spending Account (FSA) is a savings account that allows you to use pre-tax dollars to pay for out-of-pocket prescriptions, medical, dental, vision or dependent care expenses.

-A health care FSA allows you to use pre-tax money to pay for essential health care services that are not covered, or are partially covered by your medical and dental insurance plans.
-It also reimburses many other expenses and services that are not covered by insurance, such as over-the-counter medications, massage therapy, chiropractic work and many more.
+- Healthcare FSA allows you to use pre-tax money to pay for essential health care services that are not covered, or are partially covered by your medical and dental insurance plans.
+It also reimburses many other expenses and services that are not covered by insurance, such as medications and alternative care.

 When can I sign up and when is it effective?

 Within 31 days of your initial date of hire.
 The account goes into effect the first day of the month following your enrollment and your full annual election is available to you on the first day.

 During Open Enrollment.
 The account becomes effective the first day of April.
 You must actively re-enroll in the FSA program each year to take advantage of the tax savings.

 How do I get reimbursed for my purchases?

 Submit a paper form with receipts and be reimbursed by check or by direct deposit.

 Submit receipts online and be reimbursed by check or by direct deposit.